iamrohitg/iamrohitg/README.md

 # Hello, World! 👋 I'm Rohit Ghosh 🤖

-I'm a sophomore in Computer Science Engineering, passionate about using data to create innovative solutions for real-world problems.
+I'm a student in Computer Science Engineering, passionate about using data to create innovative solutions for real-world problems.
 Here's a little more about me:

 ## 🎓 Education
 - Pursuing Bacholers of Technology in Computer Science & Engineering from Government College of Engineering & Ceramic Technology